csgo-league/csgo-league-get5/README.md

 #### Requirements
 You must have sourcemod installed on the game server.
 You can download it at http://www.sourcemod.net/downloads.php.
 Note that sourcemod also requires MetaMod:Source to be on the server.
 You can download it at http://www.metamodsource.net/downloads.php.
 You must have a 1.9+ build of sourcemod.

+When using the CS:GO League Website/Discord Bot you must have SteamWorks installed to pull match configurations.
+You can download the latest release [here.](https://github.com/KyleSanderson/SteamWorks/releases)

 #### Download
 Download a release package from the [releases section](https://github.com/splewis/get5/releases) or a [the latest development build](http://ci.splewis.net/job/get5/lastSuccessfulBuild/).